microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

    ;
 ```

-From this grammar snippet, the parser generation tool will create a pairVisit method to a base visitor we have to implement.
+From this grammar snippet, the parser generation tool will create a pairVisit method to a base visitor that we have to implement.
 By overriding this method, when walker visit the pair node, it calls the visit method of the node.
 We can do our own work such as translation in the visit method.

 **Figure 2**
 ![](antlr4_parse_tree_1.png)